 (209) 522-5103 ext.
 111

 Kathy joined the Great Valley Center (GVC) in 2011 as the Senior Director of Strategic Planning.
-She is responsible for strategic planning and program development for the Great Valley Center and the American Leadership Forum – Great Valley Chapter.
+She is now responsible for program development for the American Leadership Forum – Great Valley Chapter.
 Prior to joining the GVC, Kathy worked at AT&T for 32 years, the last 12 as Director of External Affairs, responsible for government, business and community relations and corporate giving in the Central Valley.
 Prior to that, she spent 13 years in customer service and seven years as an IT project manager, helping develop several key software applications for AT&T.